Life on board

 First of all boat life is one of the natural places you can experience the pleasure of holidaying together.
-Meals are eaten together, drinks are drank together and most importantly groups can smile together.
-Moat of the time families who meet one another on a Blue Cruise will become and remain close friends.
+Meals are eaten together, drinks are drunk together and most important groups can smile together.
+Most of the time families who meet one another on a Blue Cruise will become and remain close friends.
 Life on board is famous for its entertainment and freedom as well as the destinations explored.

-On board your Blue Cruise the most important thing you are responsible for are your personal goods.
+On board, your Blue Cruise the most important thing you are responsible for is your personal goods.
 Bare in mind cabins are spacious however do not bring too many items, as cabins are based on 2 sharing for a short stay.
 Our cruise supply and provide all other services, so packing light is the best option; Personal items and necessities are all you will need.
-Although the day time tends to be hot on board, do not forget evenings can be substantially colder, so pack a jacket along with warm trousers and a jumper.
+Although the daytime tends to be hot on board, do not forget evenings can be substantially colder, pack a jacket along with warm trousers and a jumper.
 Bigger gulets and yachts will have a washing machine, check this out when booking.
 Wearing a sun hat is safe and smart; however with fast winds when sailing a hat that you can attach to your self is recommended (you are responsible for your personal items).
-Finally on deck, bring suitable non slip shoes or sandals, this will protect your feet from the heat of the deck and any dirt or water.
+Finally, on deck, bring suitable non-slip shoes or sandals, this will protect your feet from the heat of the deck and any dirt or water.

 Your voyage wıll have all the technology needed to stay in touch with family and friends back home, charging points for phones and camera and wifi.
-However it is important to understand certain weather conditions can affect electric circuits and internet connection.
-Boats tend to use 220V/12V electric; so brınging a in car phone charger is preferred for phones and cameras.
+However, it is important to understand certain weather conditions can affect electric circuits and internet connection.
+Boats tend to use 220V/12V electric; so brınging an in-car phone charger is preferred for phones and cameras.

-- The Blue Voyage is powered by energetic electricity generators outside the harbor.
-It is limited to avoid noise and water polution.
+- The Blue Voyage is powered by energetic electricity generators outside the harbour.
+It is limited to avoid noise and water pollution.
 Do not forget to turn off the lights and the air conditioner when you leave.

 - Do not smoke in cabins- this is for your own safety